Basic Rules Created and Played

 • The referee lines up next to the Rusher.

 • The defense has one (1) rusher who lines up 5 yards off line of scrimmage and waits for the ref to count “3 Mississippi” before rushing, unless it’s a run play, then all can rush.
+The Rusher must start out on the hash/disc at the toss and cannot drop back into the Secondary.
+The Rusher can only move sideways or rush as long as the pass play is in effect.
+Secondary can line up on the line of scrimmage but can’t rush unless it’s a run play.

 • If the rusher comes in early it’s a free play.